eFFecTM/BotteBot/README.md

-# Botte Bot
+# Botte Bot - RUDE-i
-Doc is outdated, needs overhaul!

 ## Features
 This repository is used to create a Slack bot which can perform various things: